oracle/fastr/documentation/dev/testing.md

 The unit tests reside mainly in the `com.oracle.truffle.r.test` project, with a smaller number in the and `com.oracle.truffle.r.nodes.test` project.
 To execute the unit tests use the `mx junit` command.
 The standard set of unit tests is available via the `mx junitdefault` command and the following additional variants are available:

 1. `mx junitsimple`: everything except the package tests and the `com.oracle.truffle.r.nodes.test`
-2. `mx junitnopkgs`: everything except the package tests
-3. `mx junit --tests list`: `list` is a comma-separated list of test patterns, where a pattern is a package or class.
+2. `mx junit --tests list`: `list` is a comma-separated list of test patterns, where a pattern is a package or class.
 For example to just run the "builtin" tests run `mx junit --tests com.oracle.truffle.r.test.builtins`.

 As with most FastR `mx` commands, additional parameters can be passed to the underlying FastR process using the `--J` option.
 For example to debug a unit test under an IDE, it is important to disable the internal timeout mechanism that detects looping tests, vis: